 3. Now the most important point: I should join a team of awesome, experienced and enterprising people.
-They would create a super-popular product (a game/book/music CD/whatsoever), and hire me for making illustrations.
-Well, “hire” may be not the most precise word, as I would have to work on a profit share basis, but that’s ok!
-This super project would surely be my springboard to success, make me recognizable and... bring me money.
+They will create a super-popular product (a game/book/music CD/whatsoever), and hire me as an illustrator.
+Well, “hire” is not the most precise word, as I would work on a profit share basis, but that’s ok!
+This super project will surely be my springboard to success, make me recognizable and... bring me money.

-4. And one more brilliant thought from me at that time: Even if I won’t be earning serious money, that’s fine, because I love drawing sooo much.
+4. And one more brilliant thought at that time: Even if I won’t earn serious money, that’s fine, because I love drawing sooo much.

 However, there were a few small bugs in my elaborate plan:

 1. If you want to do something professionally, you have to make an impression of a professional.
 While DeviantArt is a great (and highly addictive) platform for social networking with other art lovers, it’s not the best place to show yourself and your works to potential clients.
 Let’s be honest, all these emoticons (which I love) and a little bit chaotic interface don’t make a great impression at first sight.